 Process for Benevolence:

-- Elder asks the member to complete benevolence form and informs them of the approval process and the timeline for approval.
+- Elder asks the member to complete the benevolence form and informs them of the approval process and the timeline for approval.

 - Member completes benevolence request form and gives to elder or pastor.

-- The benevolence review committee (two elders and pastor) reviews the request and approves or denies the request by signing the benevolence application.
+- The benevolence review committee (two elders and a pastor) reviews the request and approves or denies the request by signing the benevolence application.

 - If the application is denied, the elder contacts the member and informs them of the decision.